Burbinox/developer-bible/Other/Programming Principles/README.md

 ## KISS - Keep It Stupid, Simple <a name="kiss"></a>
 Code should be kept as simple and straightforward as possible

+## Race condition in a REST API <a name="race_condition_in_a_rest_api"></a>
+To prevent race conditions in REST API you can do the following things:
+- Locking - ensure that only one request can access a critical section of code or a resource at a time.
+- Versioning - system where each resource has a version number, and clients must include the current version number when making updates.
+If the version has changed since the client read the resource, the update is rejected.
+- Transactions
+- Idempotent System - making the same request multiple times produces the same result as making it once.

 ## Object-Oriented Programming <a name="oop"></a>
 Object-Oriented Programming (OOP) is a programming paradigm that uses objects, which are made up of attributes (data) and methods (behaviors), to represent and manipulate data.
 OOP principles: